The Syracuse Madrid Study Tours are typically full day trips that fall under the Culture & Heritage stamp category.

 Alcalá de Henares

-El Escorial is an awe-inspiring palace-monastery complex just outside Madrid which served as the residence of King Philip II and his court.
-Declared a World Heritage Site by UNESCO in 1984, the Monastery and Real Sitio de San Lorenzo de El Escorial is the soul of this mountain town, which attracts thousands of visitors every year.
+El Escorial is an awe-inspiring palace-monastery complex just outside Madrid, which served as the residence of King Philip II and his court.
+Declared a World Heritage Site by UNESCO in 1984, the Monastery and Real Sitio de San Lorenzo de El Escorial are the soul of this mountain town, which attracts thousands of visitors every year.
 Students will have the opportunity to learn about El Escorial in situ on the Syracuse Madrid day trip.